Program Listing for File app_driver.grpc.pb.h

 }

-void RequestFragmentAllocation(::grpc::ServerContext* context, ::holoscan::service::FragmentAllocationRequest* request, ::grpc::ServerAsyncResponseWriter< ::holoscan::service::FragmentAllocationResponse>* response, ::grpc::CompletionQueue* new_call_cq, ::grpc::ServerCompletionQueue* notification_cq, void *tag) {
+void RequestAllocateFragments(::grpc::ServerContext* context, ::holoscan::service::FragmentAllocationRequest* request, ::grpc::ServerAsyncResponseWriter< ::holoscan::service::FragmentAllocationResponse>* response, ::grpc::CompletionQueue* new_call_cq, ::grpc::ServerCompletionQueue* notification_cq, void *tag) {

 ::grpc::Service::RequestAsyncUnary(0, context, request, response, new_call_cq, notification_cq, tag);